egirna/apptuter/README.md

 * [License](#license)

 # <a name="features"></a>Features
-* "Stand alone mobile app" keep your social media customers or fans connected and reachable.
+* "Stand alone mobile app" keep your social media customers or fans connected and reachable .
 * "Push Notifications" Let your users aware of your important announcements.
 * "Offline browsing" No network?
 No problem, the content is cached!
 * "Hash commands" Utilize specialized hashtags to control the content format and appearance.